 Since then, it has produced a string of high-quality contenders that can stand toe-to-toe with the best from the established competition.
-Its latest pair is the Clear Mg, high-end, open-backed headphones that aim to set the standard at their price.
-So, do they?
+Its latest pair is the Clear Mg, high-end, open-backed models that aim to set the standard and be one of the best over-ear headphones at their price.
+So, are they?

 Straight away, these headphones impress.
 They come in luxurious packaging that screams quality and feels every bit the high-priced item.
 They are impressively stylish, though some people may prefer a more low-key appearance.